sech1p/dotfiles/README.md

 * You have three monitors, are you okay with multiple screens with the GTX 1050 Ti and NVidia's proprietary drivers?

-Umm, sometimes there is a bug related to the desktop on the middle monitor (Samsung S24D300) having a black square on the middle.

-My temporary workaround is to disconnect the HDMI cable from the graphics card for a moment, wait a moment until the desktop with bars moves to the left monitor, then connect the HDMI cable back to the graphics card.

-After that, the desktop returns to normal.
+Yes, it's working decent.
+Sometimes I got minor bugs but they are not annoying much.

 * Is KDE 6 still buggy?

-Not anymore, before the update I could see problems about Plasma Shell crashing, and Plasma could run not very stably (menu bars hanging, and Plasma having problems even trying to restart it).

-After a bigger update which was caused by not using the computer for a week (as it turned out, also update of KDE to version 6.2) made these problems disappear.
+Last time it's less buggy than earlier.
+KDE developers fixed many issues, it's pretty usable.

-For Linux haters/opponents: Give it a chance, KDE 6 is (as of October 2024) fresh and only a few months old.
+BTW: KDE 6 is (as of January 2025) fresh and only a few months old.

 * Are you planning to distrohopping/change desktop environment?